Updated to reflect restrictions at the Niagara border crossings.

 What the heck is Flagpoling?

-Flagpoling means applying for the renewal of your work (or study) permit by leaving Canada at a border crossing with the USA, and re-entering immediately.
+Flagpoling means applying for the renewal of your work (or study) permit by leaving Canada at a border crossing with the USA, and re-entering, usually immediately.
 The same practice is also used for those seeking to validate their PR status and/or PR visa.
 In other words, you take a trip “around the flagpole” and re-enter Canada where you present your documentation and get that new work or study permit stamp in your passport.
 Immigroup strongly recommends staying in the US for some time before re-entering Canada.

 Why do people do this odd little hack?
 Because it saves a lot of time:

-If you apply for a renewal of your work or study permit by mailing your application to IRCC-Vegreville, it will take up to or even more than 8 weeks for you to get your renewed permit approved, depending upon your situation.
+If you apply for a renewal of your work or study permit by mailing your application to IRCC-Vegreville, it will take up to or even more than 16 weeks for you to get your renewed permit approved, depending upon your situation.
 (Paper applications take much more time than online applications.
 If you can, always renew online.)